 The Human Rights and Humanitarian Policy concentration allows flexibility for your own personal focus, offering courses in development, corporate social responsibility, climate change, gender rights, refugee rights, and more.
 There is one required course: International Human Rights Law.

-Students must complete a minimum of 15 points of graduate coursework, consisting of five three-point courses.
+Students must complete a minimum of 15 points of graduate coursework.

-Students must complete the following as part of this concentration:
+Students must complete the following 15-credit sequence as part of this concentration:

-- Nine credits in core curriculum in Human Rights or Humanitarian focus area
+- Six credits in either Human Rights focus area or Humanitarian Policy focus area,

-- Plus additional six credits in elective courses
+- Plus additional six credits in approved elective courses.

 Can I switch to Human Rights and Humanitarian Policy from another concentration?

-Yes, but make sure you have enough time to complete the required 15 credits in core and elective courses.
+Yes, as long as you complete the required 15 credits in core and elective courses prior to graduation.

 Can I switch my focus area from human rights to humanitarian policy, or vice versa?